Before we get into the tips, you need to define what “advanced Wing Chun” means to you. What’s your goal? … What’s your real goal?

 To stick with it, you need to mentally commit to your goals.
 You need to buy in emotionally.
 The mental game comes first.
 Being mentally aware of your goals to be an advanced Wing Chun artist helps you focus and follow through.

 I spoke with a hypnotherapist once.
-She had a specialty helping people quit smoking.
-I asked her how she had such a high success rate?
+She had a speciality in helping people quit smoking.
+I asked her how she had such a high success rate.

 What she said surprised me.
 She said she “…stacks the cards in her favor”.